 So before buying, pay close heed to the web hosting provider’s so-called unlimited bandwidth offer.
 You will know more about the offers when you ask them about their CPU usage policy and their attempts to solve issues when there is a spike in traffic.
 We have a comprehensive discussion about the best WordPress hosting providers in 2021.

 Let’s make you clear about bandwidth, throughput, traffic, and speed so that you don’t interchange these terms inaccurately.
 Although it is not affiliated with web hosting, it is associated with the ISP.

 People often interchange bandwidth with internet speed.
-This is because the ISP providers tend to explain their customers that way.
+This is because the ISP providers tend to explain to their customers that way.
 If we consider the internet speed as the data transfer rate, then bandwidth will be the capacity for that transit.

-— According to the water metaphor, if motion refers to how water can be pushed through a pipe; bandwidth is the amount of water in a given period of time.
+— According to the water metaphor, motion refers to how water can be pushed through a pipe; bandwidth is the amount of water in a given period of time.

 To put it simply – traffic is the transferable data over the internet while bandwidth is the capacity of that data within a certain period of time.
-The more visitors that come on your website simultaneously, the more traffic will be generated.
+The more visitors that come to your website simultaneously, the more traffic will be generated.

 Your website may react slowly when there’s a lot of traffic hitting your website simultaneously.
 This can happen during a peak hour and when your bandwidth is running out.

 For example – If traffic refers to the number of cars on a highway, then bandwidth will be the number of lanes on that highway.

 What Is The Difference Between Bandwidth and Throughput?

 In a nutshell, if you think bandwidth is the maximum capacity of data, then throughput indicates the amount of data that actually gets delivered to the destination within a certain time.